If you’ve been injured in a car accident, you should strongly consider contacting a personal injury lawyer as soon as possible.

 In Virginia, you can seek damages for all inconveniences caused by your accident, especially financial inconveniences.

 For this reason, you should keep a spreadsheet which documents the full extent of your damages, not just the big ticket items like medical bills or repair costs.

-For example, if your accident caused you to be unable to drive, you may have had to use a rideshare service to get to work.
+For example, if your accident rendered you unable to drive, you may have had to use a rideshare service to get to work.

 Make a note of any time this happens, as your lawyer will want to see it.

 Your should also document any child care costs, changes in your daily routine, and any evidence of pain and suffering caused by the accident.

 Ideally, you should make a spreadsheet listing these inconveniences, as well as your medical bills, lost wages, and the cost of having your car repaired.

 It’s okay if you end up with lots of small numbers, because ultimately, it’s your lawyer’s job to find out what is worth bringing up in court.